 How our Days Became Numbered

 How Our Days Became Numbered: Risk and the Statistical Individual in the United States, 1873–1935

-The 1905 New York investigations proved a turning point for risk making in America, the project argues.
-Disgraced corporate officers welcomed clever individuals preaching that risk making practices and by-products could do more than predict the future.
-The economist Irving Fisher propounded a “Modern Conception” of death and called on life insurers to help extend lives and not just price insurance.
+The 1905 New York investigations proved a turning point for risk-making in America, the project argues.
+Disgraced corporate officers welcomed clever individuals preaching that risk-making practices and byproducts could do more than predict the future.
+The economist Irving Fisher propounded a "Modern Conception" of death and called on life insurers to help extend lives and not just price insurance.
 His pleas proved popular.
-The project uncovers subsequent practices for valuing lives (in dollars and risk ratings) intended to promote public health, personal savings, or slim figures (promulgated by a cast including the composer Charles Ives, the biomathematician Alfred Lotka, and the statistician Louis Dublin), but shows how the expansion of risk making as a tool of health reform could still re-inscribe old inequities, as it did for African Americans seeking life insurance.
-Finally, in looking at Social Security, the project explains how risk making took root in the state where it could eventually make nearly every American into a risk, a statistical individual.
+The project uncovers subsequent practices for valuing lives (in dollars and risk ratings) intended to promote public health, personal savings, or slim figures (promulgated by a cast of figures including the composer Charles Ives, the biomathematician Alfred Lotka, and the statistician Louis Dublin), but also shows how the expansion of risk-making as a tool of health reform could still reinscribe old inequities, as it did for African Americans seeking life insurance.
+Finally, in looking at Social Security, the project explains how risk-making took root in the state where it could eventually make nearly every American into a risk, a statistical individual.